Frequently Asked Questions

 Q. What is Thornbury High School’s current performance at VCE?

-A. The school median study score for 2019 was 31 for the first time in the school’s history.
+A. The school median study score for 2019 was 31 for the first time in the school’s history and 30 again in 2020.
 Well over 90% of students received their first, second or third university or TAFE preference.

 Q. How do you challenge students of all abilities?